rtm516/GeyserMC-wiki/Supported-Hosting-Providers.md

 ## Does not support Geyser
 * [Aternos](https://aternos.org/)
 * [FreeMC](https://freemc.host/)
-* [MyArena](https://www.myarena.ru/) (Does seem to be working, but thr java version is too old in order for Geyser to run properly)
+* [MyArena](https://www.myarena.ru/) (Does seem to be working, but the java version is too old in order for Geyser to run properly)
 * [PloudOS](https://ploudos.com/)